-I hold a number of external roles serving the discipline (hopefully!) helping in developing and sharing geographical work.
+I have held (and continue to hold) a number of external roles serving the discipline (hopefully!) helping in developing and sharing geographical work.
 I’ve also held (and continue to hold) a variety of internal administrative roles as a geographer, researcher, and educator.
 These are documented below:

 Editorial Roles